poro0002/Synthesis_android_app/synthesisExpo/README.md

 ## 🚀 Usage

 - Open the app on your Android device.
+- Create an Account
-- Create a new design system project.
+- Start a new design system project.
 - Add typography scales, color palettes, and reusable UI element notes.
 - View, edit, and manage your systems to maintain consistency across your design and development workflow.
 - Save and persist data locally for offline use.
+- Export as a Figma config file to use in your design projects

 ---

 ## 🛣️ Roadmap

 - **Firebase Integration:** Enable cloud sync and backup.
-- **Export/Import:** Share design systems between devices or teammates.
+- **Export/Import:** Share design systems between teammates or export as a Figma config file
 - **Advanced Sorting/Filtering:** Enhanced element management.
 - **Launching to Google Play Store:** Coming Soon.